xiaojianliu/cape-cod-bay-Fig.6-new/README.md

-# 0 copy the file of binned.npy to
+# 0 copy the file of binned.npy to master branch

 # 1 run s2_select.py to select drifter data